 - learn how to feel relaxed, safe, and open in the presence of another person;

 - bring awareness and increase sensitivity in the genital area as well as throughout the whole body;

 - discover and support neural pathways for experiencing new kinds of orgasms.

 Sexological Bodywork and Trauma

-The word trauma has been used internationally in a variety of ways, resulting at times in miscommunication amongst practitioners.
+The word trauma has been used internationally in a variety of ways, resulting in at times in miscommunication amongst practitioners.
 The trauma we are referring to here is when there has been an adaptive neurological and nervous system shift in response to a terrifying event, or series of terrifying events and the meanings attached to them.
-Working with this type of trauma is complex and requires an advanced level training and experience.
-There are two specialists in our team, Vladimir and Svitlana Textoris, who have been trained in trauma work, and can support the integration of the body and mind through means of therapeutic methods.
+Working with this type of trauma is complex and requires advanced level training and experience.
+There are two specialists in our team, Vladimir and Svitlana Textoris, who have been trained in trauma work, and can support the integration of the body and mind through means therapeutic methods.

 If you are interested in attending SB sessions, it is important you work through any trauma you may be experiencing first, and start practicing once you are in a place where you have developed awareness and choice.
-That is when you are able to ground yourself and create a sense of security when exposed to events which may have at one time triggered you.
+That is when you are able to ground yourself and create a sense of security when exposed to events that may have at one time triggered you.